Droid-D3V/rconsole-whitelist/README.md

 ## rconsole-whitelist
-synapse x whitelist system
+synapse x whitelist system using rconsoleprint() and roblox console

-nice cock
+open source (duh) and this is a great whitelist system for most script keys

+## SYNAPSE ONLY!